FriendsOfCake/crud/docs/actions/custom.rst

 If no HTTP verb specific method is found in the class, ``_handle()`` will be executed.

-A default custom index action might be as simple as the following.
+A default custom index action might be as simple as the following:

 .. code-block:: phpinline